Why Does My Dog Push His Food With His Nose? (Answered By Vet Tech)

-Why Does My Dog Push His Food With His Nose
+Why Does My Dog Push His Food With His Nose?
+(We Asked A Veterinarian)

 Our furry friends have many quirks.
 Many of the funny behaviors that are associated with food can be explained or at least linked to something.
-Since food is so important, there’s usually a good reason why a dog is acting funny with it.
-So, what if your dog noses their food around in their bowl?
-You’ve probably wondered;
+Since food is so important, there’s usually a good reason why a dog is acting funny with it, including dogs that like to push their food around with their nose.

 Reason 1: It’s Instinctual